wiktorek140/Prostogram/README.md

 Current features:

 * Show own feed with posts
 * Show current popular posts
-* A startpage containing a preview for all three of them (own feed, popular and tag posts)
 * Show details for a picture/video : Count of likes and comments and the most recent comments.
 * Like a picture/video or remove your previous like
 * Open user profiles